Imagine all that a child learns from birth to age 18. Do you think that knowledge will carry them through the rest of their life?

 Traditionally, education has taken a one-size-fits-all approach, with the teacher disseminating information at the front of the classroom, in hopes of reaching all students.

 In the Summit Learning approach, students are given more ownership of their learning.
-During blocks of Personalized Learning Time — about 30 percent of the week — students exercise choice in determining which content resources to review, learning how they learn best.
-They then apply this knowledge in interdisciplinary, real-world projects.
+Students are taught how to exercise choice in determining which content resources to review, and learn how they learn best.
+They then apply this knowledge in interdisciplinary projects.

 This design choice is backed by learning science outlined in The Science of Summit.
 For example, in his 2016 book The End of Average, Harvard researcher Todd Rose reiterates that students need to explore content at their own pace, based on their own interests.

 “It’s not just about what the teacher does in the classroom,” says Aukeem Ballard, a former Summit teacher and current Vice Principal at Summit Tamalpais, one of Summit Public Schools’ 11 campuses in California and Washington.
 “It’s about what the teacher can support students in aspiring to do through the classroom.
 How do we give them what they need, step out of their way, and let them do the brilliant work that we know exists in their brain?”

 Stepping out of the way might feel strange to educators trained in traditional teacher-centered models.
 But students are not left to their own devices during Personalized Learning Time.
 Teachers facilitate self-directed learning by coaching and offering targeted support through small-group and 1:1 interventions, as well as by providing extra scaffolding for students who need it.

 “Self-directed learning is important for college because in college, your teacher is not always going to be over your shoulder,” says Edgar Anaya, a graduate of Summit Prep, Summit Public Schools’ pioneering campus, located in Redwood City, California.

 What Self-Directed Learning Looks Like in the Classroom